aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Daniel Steigerwald
 * Author information: JavaScript Developer and Consultant.
 Member of the Google Developers Expert Program.

-> Dirty checking, accessors (Ember and Backbone), \mcode{Object.observe} and all that stuff.
+> Dirty checking, accessors (Ember and Backbone), `Object.observe` and all that stuff.
 Wrong!
 It's slow and brittle and it will consume mobile battery like hungry dog, for no reason.

 > Angular is HTML parser.
 I really don't want to debug any string based parser instead of my code.